Health Insurance

 UH Student Plan:

-International students are eligible to enroll in the UH Student Plan, which is offered through The Hawaiʻi Medical Service Association (HMSA).
-Information about the insurance benefits, premiums, and the application form are available on HMSA‘s Student Health Plan website.
-Note: If you choose to purchase the UH Student Plan, you must purchase Option #2 or #4, as these plans offer medical evacuation and repatriation coverage, which is required by the University of Hawai’i.
+International students can enroll in the UH Student Plan, provided by The Hawaiʻi Medical Service Association (HMSA).
+Information about the benefits, premiums, and the application form is available on HMSA’s Student Health Plan website.
+If you choose this plan, you must select Option #2 or #4, as they include required medical evacuation and repatriation coverage.

 Other health insurance plans: